namalkanti/namalkanti.github.io/content/articles/Studio/Cyclegrams-Logo.md

 it isn't as comprehensive(only when you post or upload pictures).
 I find it much easier to write one sentence about my day than upload a photo per day.
-And I don't always want this info to be public so social media is out of the question.
+And I don't always want this info to be public so social media is out of the question anyways.

 My main problem with this is how I'm implementing it.
 Having to carry around a giant stack of notecards isn't ideal.
 And each of these cards